Lethalz/ZetV2/Reference/Exams/Security+ Study Guide.md

 ##### Driver Manipulation

-**Drivers** are the interation between the hardware of your computaer and your OS, which makes them a perfect medium for attack.
+**Drivers** are the integration between the hardware of your computer and your OS, which makes them a perfect medium for attack.

+- Shimming :
+- Involves creating a library (or modifying and existing one) to bypass a driver and perform a function other than the one for which the API was created
-- Shimming : Filling the space between two objects.
+- Filling the space between two objects.
 A middleman.
 	 - Windows includes its own shim via backwards compatibility with previous windows versions.
 	- Malware authors write their own shims to get around security.
 - Refactoring: Metamorphic malware, a different program each time it's downloaded.
 Used to dodge antivirus and anti-malware because they stop malware by signatures.